ALFRED116/alx-zero_day/0x03-git/README.md

 My first readme
-I am a software Engineer.
+I am a software engineer.
+I am a new Software Engineer